evg4b/fisherman/docs/configuration/shell-script.md

 Array of strings with validation script commands.
 Is also supports tempesting based on hook variables.

+### condition

+An expression on C link language.
+It allows you to define a condition for executing a script.
+See more in section [Condition expressions](./expressions.md).

 ### env

 Sets additional environment variables (system environment variables also will be included)  for the command.